 General Team Information and Policies

-The Pinole Seals Swim Club is a member of the Contra Costa Valley Swim Conference (CCVSC).
-During the season, we will swim against each team in the Conference twice, in dual meets.
+The Pinole Seals Swim Club is a member of the Twin Counties Swim League.
+During the season, we will swim against each team in the Conference, in dual meets.
 All conference teams will participate in the League Championship Meet at the end of the swim season.
-The following teams are part of the CCVSC:
+The following teams are part of the Twin Counties swim league:

 A swimmer will not be allowed to register for the current season if there are any unpaid fees from the previous season.
 All outstanding fees are due prior to registering for the new season.